openstf/adbkit/README.md

     - **raw** The raw framebuffer stream.
 * Returns: The client instance.

+### client.screencap(serial, callback)

+Takes a screenshot in PNG format using the built-in `screencap` utility.
+This is analogous to `adb shell screencap -p`.
+Sadly, the utility is not available on most Android `<=2.3` devices, and the current implementation does not provide a shim for older devices.

+Generating the PNG on the device naturally requires considerably more processing time on that side.
+However, as the data transferred over USB easily decreases by ~95%, and no conversion being required on the host, this method is usually several times faster than using the framebuffer.

+* **serial** The serial number of the device.
+Corresponds to the device ID in `client.listDevices()`.
+* **callback(err, screencap)**
+    - **err** `null` when successful, `Error` otherwise.
+    - **screencap** The PNG stream.
+* Returns: The client instance.

 ## Debugging

 We use [debug][node-debug], and our debug namespace is `adb`.
 Some of the dependencies may provide debug output of their own.
 To see the debug output, set the `DEBUG` environment variable.
 For example, run your program with `DEBUG=adb:* node app.js`.